Improved bounds for 1-independent percolation on $\mathbb{Z}^n$: Lower bounds on pmax(Z 2)

-Apart from the choice of random number generator, the algorithm for finding the component structure in the dual graph is the same as in~\cite{riordan}.
+Apart from the choice of random number generator, the algorithm for finding the component structure in the dual graph is the same as in~\cite{riordan2007rigorous}.
 In particular, states are revealed column by column, and the component structure is updated accordingly.
 Thus only states in two or three columns are retained, reducing memory requirements to $O(N)$ (rather than storing all the states which would use $O(N^2)$ memory).
-We used a 16-bit version of the \texttt{arc4} algorithm\footnote{With suitable initialisation, and using 16-bits rather than 8-bits, all known biases in \texttt{arc4} are sufficiently small so as to not affect the simulations.
-Hence, we believe it is a suitable random number generator for our purposes.} to supply the random numbers.
-Taking $N=1{,}200{,}000$ and $T=300$ we obtained 292 successes, giving a $p$-value of less than $10^{-12}$.
+We used a 16-bit version of the \texttt{arc4} algorithm to supply the random numbers (see, for example, \cite{rivest2016spritz} for an overview of the algorithm).\footnote{While the \texttt{arc4} algorithm is known to have some biases (see, for example, \cite{fluhrer2001statistical,mantin2005predicting}), by discarding the initial outputs and using 16-bits rather than 8-bits, all known biases in \texttt{arc4} are sufficiently small so as to not affect the simulations.} Taking $N=1{,}200{,}000$ and $T=300$ we obtained 296 successes, giving a $p$-value of less than $10^{-16}$.

-The second experiment follows a method suggested (but not used) in~\cite{riordan}.
+The second experiment follows a method suggested (but not used) in~\cite{riordan2007rigorous}.
 For a horizontal edge $uv$ with $u$ to the left of $v$, $E_{uv}$ is the event that \begin{itemize} \item there is no open path from the bottom to the top of the $2N\times N$ rectangle corresponding to the edge $uv$; and \item there is no open path from the left to the right of the $N\times N$ square corresponding to $u$. \end{itemize} Reflecting in the line $x=y$ gives a corresponding definition for vertical edges.
 By symmetry these have the same probability, $\Prb(E_{uv})$.
 Again, it is not difficult to see that these events have the required properties.